-3. Flexibility: Retransfer printers can print on a wide range of card materials, including PVC, PET, ABS, and polycarbonate.
+• Material Flexibility: Prints on a variety of card materials including PVC, PET, ABS, and polycarbonate.

 4 products